alinex/node-monitor/src/man/monitor.1.md

 The monitor and controllers use the following status:

-__running__ if the sensor is already analyzing, you have to wait
+- __running__ if the sensor is already analyzing, you have to wait

-__disabled__ if this controller is currently not checked - this will be used like ok for further processing
+- __disabled__ if this controller is currently not checked - this will be used like ok for further processing

-__ok__ if everything is perfect, there nothing have to be done - exit code 0
+- __ok__ if everything is perfect, there nothing have to be done - exit code 0

-__warn__ if the sensor reached the warning level, know you have to keep an eye on it - exit code 1
+- __warn__ if the sensor reached the warning level, know you have to keep an eye on it - exit code 1

-__fail__ if the sensor failed and there is a problem - exit code 2
+- __fail__ if the sensor failed and there is a problem - exit code 2

 Configuration
 -------------------------------------------------
-As described above it has may be accessed through `/etc/alinex-monitor/config` but it's real path is in the application's directory `var/local/config`.
+As described above it may be accessed at `/etc/alinex-monitor/config` but it's real path is in the application's directory `var/local/config`.